The Best Trench Coats Offer Women an Instant Outfit Upgrade

 The Ladylike Trench

 The trench coat has staunch roots in menswear but, over time, has become more of a fluid outerwear option.
-This season, get inspired with feminine-feeling updates to the classic coat, like single-breasted buttons, ruffled details, and cropped silhouettes.
+This spring, get inspired with femme-feeling updates to the traditional style, like single-breasted buttons, ruffled details, and cropped silhouettes.
+You can also tap into a more girlish attitude via your styling: “I think [a trench coat] can be a very feminine piece of clothing if worn, for example, with high heels and red lipstick,” Jazdzyk adds.
+Rain boots are also almost always a foolproof pairing.

 The Waterproof Trench

-Woman wearing a tan trench coat and smiling
+A woman wearing a tan trench coat and smiling while a man holds her umbrealla.

 The Leather Trench